siliconflow/onediff/onediff_diffusers_extensions/examples/pixart_alpha/README.md

 ### Precision Optimization Quantization

-Quantization of the model's layers can be selectively performed based on accuracy.
+Quantization of the model's layers can be selectively performed based on precision.
 Download `fp8_e4m3.json` or `per_tensor_fp8_e4m3.json` from https://huggingface.co/siliconflow/PixArt-alpha-onediff-nexfort-fp8.

 Run:
 ```